gbouteiller/astro-pocketbase/package/README.md

 # `astro-pocketbase`

-This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that ease the use of Pocketbase in your Astro projects
+This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that ease the use of PocketBase in your Astro projects

 ## Usage